About sexual development and behaviour in autistic children and teenagers

 - Teenage sexual development and sexual behaviour: 15-17 years.

-Problematic and harmful sexual behaviour: autistic children and teenagers
+What is problematic and harmful sexual behaviour in autistic children and teenagers?

 Problematic sexual behaviour

-Problematic sexual behaviour is behaviour that isn’t expected for children’s developmental stage or isn’t socially or culturally appropriate.
+Problematic sexual behaviour is behaviour that isn’t expected for children’s developmental stage, isn’t socially or culturally appropriate, or isn’t appropriate for the situation.

 Examples of this behaviour in autistic children and teenagers include:

-- a child persistently showing their genitals or bottom
+- a child rubbing their genitals against furniture

-- a teenage child touching their own genitals in public, or following or frequently contacting someone they like.
+- a teenager touching their own genitals in public

 Harmful sexual behaviour

 Sometimes sexual behaviour in children and teenagers is harmful to themselves or others.
-Examples of this behaviour include a child or teenage child forcing, coercing or threatening a younger child to take part in sexual touching.
+Examples of this behaviour include a child or teenage child forcing, coercing or threatening another child to take part in sexual acts.

 If you see examples of problematic or harmful sexual behaviour in autistic children and teenagers, it’s important to get professional advice.
 Start by talking with your child and family health nurse, GP or paediatrician or another health professional.